andrew-le/TA-Wiki/Home.md

 ## Local Development

-When developing locally, your browser may enforce strict permissions for reading files out of the local file system.
-You should run a local web server to server files rather than trying to run out of file://….
+When developing locally, browsers may enforce security permissions to prevent you from reading files out of the local file system.
+To workaround this, you must run a local web server rather than using file://….
 Node’s [http-server](https://www.npmjs.com/package/http-server) is recommended.
 To install:

 ```
 npm install -g http-server